Practical design enhancements, plus the right specs, can make fuel oil trucks better tools – and provide greater productivity

 Other original equipment manufacturers (OEM) that make trucks that can be spec’d for fuel oil delivery are: Freightliner Corp., Portland, Ore.; Hino Motors Sales U.S.A., Bloomfield Hills, Mich.; International Truck and Engine Corp., Warrenville, Ill. and Kenworth Truck Co., Kirkland, Wash.
 What follows is a sampling of what these truck OEMs offer to fuel oil distributors.
 (The names, contact information and basic details about these and many other truck makers, as well as manufacturers of tanks and related equipment, such as Boston Steel, Malden, Mass.; Heil Trailer International, Chattanooga, Tenn.; and KME Fuel Trucks, Nesquehoning, Pa., are included in a directory that accompanies this article.)

 Hewing to the priority of maneuverability, Freightliner, for example, said its Business Class M2 106 features up to a 55-degree wheel cut, achieved through a combination of a setback front axle and a swept-back bumper.
-Complementing the wheel-cut are a 2,500-square-inch windshield, low-profile dash and an aerodynamic sloped hood – features that combine for visibility, crucial in the negotiating of tight spots, the manufacturer noted.
+Complementing the wheel-cut are a 2,500-square-inch windshield which may have been installed by companies like windshield replacement frisco, low-profile dash and an aerodynamic sloped hood – features that combine for visibility, crucial in the negotiating of tight spots, the manufacturer noted.
 Wide door openings, low step-in heights and interior and exterior grab handles on the M2 are designed to help reduce fatigue, and offer easy entry and exit for drivers making numerous fuel oil deliveries daily.

 Among the trucks in the International lineup that fuel oil distributors sometimes spec are the 4300 and 4400 models.
 John Wadden, director of severe service marketing for International Truck and Engine Corp., Warrenville, Ill., echoed what other OEMs said: maneuverability and visibility are among the key attributes that fuel distributors require.
 An International 4400 4 x 2 is a popular vehicle among fuel oil dealers, according to Babylon Motor Truck Corp., a truck dealer in West Babylon, N.Y.
 With a gross vehicle weight of 33,000 pounds, it can be spec’d with an International DT-466 260 horsepower engine that produces 800 lb-ft torque.
 An automatic five-speed Allison transmission is an integral part of the specs for that truck.
 “Many fuel oil customers find that the automatic transmission helps shave several minutes off each stop,” according to the dealer.